1. Processes

 .
 This id can be obtained from within

-the thread using g_get_tid
+the task using g_get_tid

 .